GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 percent.

 hitting a four-month high of $100.42.
-It was on track to close
+It was set to close the

-zinc all jumped between 3 and 5 percent on hopes the Fed's move
+and zinc all jumped between 3 and 5 percent on hopes the Fed's

 materials.